EU Entry / Exit Scheme (EES)

 Flying to join your cruise?

-If you're joining us on a Fly Cruise in the
+- If you're joining us on a Fly Cruise in 2026 you may be impacted.

 What is the EES?